What is Noonan syndrome?

 What is the long-term outlook for children with Noonan syndrome?

 Many children with Noonan syndrome go on to lead normal lives, depending on the extent and severity of features of the disease in a given individual, like heart conditions, which may require surgery.
-Social difficulties may be an issue, if physical abnormalities are prominent.

 For more information about Noonan syndrome, please ask to be referred to a genetic counsellor.